As a tax-exempt 501(c)(3) nonprofit organization, Pioneer Institute relies on individuals, corporations, and foundations

 The Peters Legacy Society was established to recognize the contributions of the late Lovett C. “Pete” Peters and R. Kingman “King” Webster, who were transformative Pioneer Institute benefactors for almost two decades.
 Both King and Pete were deeply devoted to ensuring educational excellence and opportunity for all schoolchildren, regardless of family background or zip code.
 As we continue to advance the Peters Legacy Society, please consider joining the Peters and Webster families by including Pioneer in your estate plans.

-For more information on how to join, please see the sections below on Deferred or Planned Gifts and Charitable Bequests, or reach out directly to Cassidy Golwick, our Development Officer – Annual Fund, at (617) 723-2277 or email@example.com.
+For more information on how to join, please see the sections below on Deferred or Planned Gifts and Charitable Bequests, or reach out directly to our Deputy Director of Development, Caitlin Marple, at email@example.com or 774-571-4120.

 Deferred or Planned Gifts